This post will show you how to build your own metal detector from the Surf Pi 1.2 pulse induction kit.

 I thank the great minds over at the Geotech Forums such as Silverdog, 6666, Tepco, and others who have answered my questions and posted their findings and explanations to help others in building a detector from the kit to the coil.
 OK, on to the instructions!

-Step 1: Getting the Surf PI 1.2 Pulse Induction Metal Detector Kit and power supply.
+Step 1: Getting the Surf PI 1.2 Pulse Induction Metal Detector Kit and parts.

 Once you have everything in hand, you’ll first want to check out all the parts and sort them out onto a work area, This helps you see your progress and also keep things somewhat organized.
 Here are a few snapshots of the components which are included in the kit.